By Fedwa Wazwaz, Engage Minnesota

 I do feel it helps for us to share the stories of our righteous leaders, those identified by name by Prophet Muhammad, upon him peace and blessings.

-We are about to complete the month of Muharram, a sacred holy month.
-About two weeks ago, we celebrated the day of Ashura, a day where Moses, upon him peace, and his people were saved from the Pharaoh.
+The tenth day of Muharram is the day of Ashura, a day where Moses, upon him peace, and his people were saved from the Pharaoh.

 There are times when we do need to stand up to abuse of power, but these historical events teach us how it is done – and pave the way for those who perceive they are marginalized in the political process or any power-sharing.